Skip to content

 GitHub Agentic Workflows

 GitHub Agentic Workflows (gh-aw) lets you write repository automation in markdown and run it as GitHub Actions using AI agents.
-APM and gh-aw complement each other naturally.
+APM and gh-aw have a native integration: gh-aw recognizes APM packages as first-class dependencies.

 ToolRole

-APMManages the context your AI agents use — skills, instructions, prompts
+APMManages the context your AI agents use — skills, instructions, prompts, agents

 gh-awManages the automation that triggers AI agents — event-driven workflows